jack4Lindsay/tag/README.md

   Press SHIFT to end your connection to the server and properly exit the application

-  The tagger is twice as fast as the other people, so gameplay is more dynamic
+  The tagger is twice as fast as the other people, and the runners have abilites with a cooldown timer above them, so gameplay is more dynamic